Chan 2020: Uganda to start against Rwanda as Tanzania to face Zambia | Goal.com

 The tournament, which exclusively features players from each nation's respective national championships, was supposed to be hosted by Ethiopia but was moved to Cameroon after the Ethiopian football authorities admitted the country was not ready to hold the event.

-The event will be hosted by the cities of Yaounde, Douala, and Limbe and will also serve as a warm-up for Cameroon ahead of the Africa Cup of Nations (CAN) next year.
+The event will be hosted by the cities of Yaounde, Douala, and Limbe and will also serve as a warm-up for Cameroon ahead of the Africa Cup of Nations (Afcon) next year.

 Group A: (Seeding: 1.
 Cameroon, 2.
 Mali, 3, Burkina Faso, 4.
 Zimbabwe.
 Matches in Yaounde unless noted), April 4: Cameroon v Zimbabwe 1600, B. Faso v Mali 1900; April 8: Cameroon v Mali 1600, B. Faso v Zimbabwe 1900; April 12: Cameroon v B. Faso 1900, Mali v Zimbabwe 1900, Douala.